 You may be wondering what this has to do with Dallas livability.
 During my three years in the city, I’ve read a lot of articles and heard many soliloquies about what people think the city needs.
 These ideas usually involve big, expensive projects which I believe would have a marginal positive impact on the city.
 Dallas is known for big things, and that’s not a bad thing, but there is value in small things, too.
 Maybe we don’t need something new and shiny.
 Maybe we just need to build off our existing assets in smaller, more efficient ways.

 During a recent cycling tour of Dallas I was reminded of its incredible array of architectural gems and interesting urban neighborhoods.
 These neighborhoods don’t fit preconceived notions of DFW’s auto-centric suburbia, but many of them can give urban neighborhoods in big east coast cities a run for their money.
-These neighborhoods have already been supported by private investment, but need infrastructure to catch up.
+Many inner ring neighborhoods have already been supported by private investment, but need human-scaled infrastructure to catch up.
 Smaller, community supported projects like pocket parks, filling in sidewalk gaps, pedestrian lighting, and even street resurfacing can turn small infrastructure gains into massive improvements in neighborhood quality.

 Increasing the number of bicyclists in a city can have far reaching qualitative benefits for a city as well.
 By increasing the mode share of bicyclists and building more bike infrastructure, we increase retail sales in neighborhoods, reduce traffic speeds, reduce auto emissions, and generally make Dallas a more livable place.
 Research from the Journal of Injury Prevention also shows that simply increasing the number of people walking and biking can have substantial safety benefits: